-- Wash the pork loin and pat dry.
-Rub generously with half of spices and herbs.
+- Pat pork loin dry and rub generously with half each of salt, pepper, and rosemary

-- Arrange vegetables on skewers.
+- Place vegetables on skewers.
 Brush with oil and sprinkle with remaining spices and herbs.

-- Grill the pork loin until each side is seared lightly brown (2-3 minutes per side).
+- Grill the pork loin until all sides are seared lightly brown (8-12 minutes).

 - Reduce heat to medium.
-Lay the kebabs on the heat.
-Cover and let cook until vegetables are tender and internal temperature of pork hits 155°F (25-30 minutes).
+Add the kebabs to the grill.
+Cover and continue cooking both pork and kebabs until vegetables are tender and internal temperature of pork hits 155°F (25-30 minutes).